chatwoot/docs/docs/product/channels/live-chat/sdk/setup.md

 To hide the bubble, you can use the setting mentioned below.

-**Note**: If you use this, then you have to trigger the widget by yourself.
+**Note**: If you use this, then you’ll also have to trigger the widget.

 ```js
 window.chatwootSettings = {